google/fscrypt/CONTRIBUTING.md

 ### Building and Testing

-As mentioned in `README.md`, running `make` will build the fscrypt executable.
+As mentioned in `README.md`, running `make` will build the fscrypt executable and the PAM module `pam_fscrypt.so`.
 Running `make go` will build each package and run the tests, but just running `make go` with nothing else will skip the integration tests.

 To run the integration tests, you will need a filesystem that supports encryption.
 If you already have some empty filesystem at `/foo/bar`, just run: